 On one level, John 7:1-13 functions to set the stage for the rest of chapters 7 & 8.
-It also reveals to us some wrong views about Jesus that the Jewish people, including Jesus’ own brothers, had about Him.
-But a careful look at these verses also reveals that Jesus is both Messiah and Lord, which fits in with John’s purpose that we would believe in Him as the Christ, the Son of God, so that we may have eternal life in His name.
+It also reveals to us some wrong views about Jesus that the Jewish people.
+Jesus’ own brothers, had about Him.
+But a careful look at these verses also reveals that Jesus is both Messiah and Lord.
+Which fits in with John’s purpose.
+We believe in Him as Christ, the Son of God, so that we may have eternal life in His name.
+All He did was according to God’s timing.
 So the main point is:

 Believing in Jesus for salvation depends on having the right view about who He is.

-The dominant focus of these verses is on those with wrong views about Jesus and furthermore are about how Jesus did not follow His own will, but trusted in the will and timing of His Father.
+The dominant focus is on those with wrong views about Jesus.
+Furthermore, Jesus did not follow His own will, but trusted in the will and timing of His Father.

 Jesus Goes to the Festival of Tabernacles